mugdha25mib10002-bit/DIGITAL-LITERACY/task- 5 cybercrime/preventionchecklist.md

 9.Try to avoid using public Wi-Fi for banking or important activities.

-10.If something seems suspicious, report it immediately to the cybercrime helpline (1930) or website (cybercrime.gov.in).</h3>
+10.If something seems suspicious, report it immediately to the cybercrime helpline (1930) or website (cybercrime.gov.in).